-Now, in the component menu in the top right, click on the + next to Default State.
+Now, in the component menu in the top right, click the + next to Default State.
 Name the new state Slide 2.
-With this new state selected, reposition the group so the second slide is centered.
+With this new state selected, reposition the group so the second slide is centred.

-To connect these together in Prototype mode, once again use the arrow approach, but instead of selecting another artboard as the destination, simply click on the blue arrow, and select the appropriate state from the dropdown on the right.
-From the first slide, select State 2, and from slide 2 select State 3, etc.
+To connect these together in Prototype mode, once again use the arrow approach, but instead of selecting another artboard as the destination, simply click the blue arrow and select the appropriate state from the drop-down on the right.
+From the first slide, select State 2 and from slide 2 select State 3, etc.

 Just like that you have a reusable slider component that can be used throughout your design.
 Using the drag and drop of components and images, slides can be easily overridden to create unique slides each time.